tymbalodeon/scores/README.md

 - `lead`: (as in "lead sheet") melody with chords, optionally with `lyrics`
 - `form`: measures (usually chord rhythms) with chords, broken into sections
 - `piano`: solo piano

+- `form`: Separate scores for sections, with form summary at the bottom.
+- `lead`: Lead sheet showing melody and chords.
+- `piano`: Piano staff score.
+- `single`: Score for a single staff instrument.

+Options:

+- `lyrics`: Add lyrics to `lead` with `lead,lyrics`.
+- `form,lead`: Create lead sheet and form chart from one score.